 The Gateway, Leeds, Regupol 4515 Acoustic Underlay Case Study

-The Gateway is a prestigious new development in central Leeds.
+CMS Danskin were able to provide Regupol 4515 to the prestigious new Gateway project in central Leeds.
 As the city centre’s largest residential project to date, it has also provided the area with a luxury landmark.

 In keeping with high-end living, the interior design of the new build project incorporated a number of characteristic atrium and foyer spaces.
 While this lack of uniformity gave the building and its apartments an impressive level of individuality, it also created irregular shaped rooms which were difficult to work with from a finishing perspective.

 The finish of the apartments incorporated tiles throughout all of the bathroom and shower areas.
 To comply with Part E impact sound regulations, an acoustic flooring system had been specified for use under the tiled floor finish.
 However, when the tile fitters began installation, a number of challenges emerged.

 Phil Johnson, building development manager at Aqua Interiors, explains:

 “The acoustic matting and adhesive combination we were initially using at The Gateway caused us a few problems.
 There were issues from the tile fitters regarding application of the adhesives, and the over flexibility of the system meant that the grouting was cracking and crumbling once the surface was subjected to weight and traffic.”
 As the tiling contractors were already on-site, a reliable alternative that would meet Part E standards for impact sound had to be sourced and delivered against extremely tight timescales.